-Let me get something straight: I am not at all interested in weight loss.
+Let me get something straight: I am not interested in weight loss.
 The idea of a ‘kriya to lose weight’ makes me shudder.
 Firstly, the words ‘losing’ weight or weight ‘loss’ imply lack rather than the juicy abundance that we should all be out there enjoying.

 I am, however, all for giving our body the support it needs to find balance… and settling into its ideal weight is an inevitable side-effect of that balance.
 So that’s what I choose to hear when my students ask me for a kriya to lose weight.

 What we eat and how we move of course contribute to how our body balances and heals itself.
 But much of our body’s capacity to realise a balanced weight is down to the fire in our belly.
 In science, it’s called thermogenesis.

 Thermogenesis is the digestive fire that literally burns calories.
 It’s not the temperature spike that our system experiences after we eat acidic food like sugar or processed food.
 It’s a constant slow burner, a metaphorical flame in our navel that converts food to fuel on a physical level, and converts life experiences to pearls of wisdom on a metaphorical one.